malcolm-kee/kl-react/README.md

 #### Getting Data from Twitter

-If the features you're developing involves `gatsby-source-twitter`, you need to add additional 3 keys in `env.development`:
+If the features you're developing involves `gatsby-source-twitter`, you need to add additional 3 keys in `.env.development`:

 ```
 TWITTER_BEARER_TOKEN=<Twitter_Bearer_Token>